Luigi Dallapiccola: Biography

-Dallapiccola's early experiences under the fascist regime of Benito Mussolini, who governed Italy from October 1922 to July 1943, colored his outlook and output for the rest of his life.
-He once supported Mussolini, believing the propaganda, and it was not until the 1930s that he became passionate about his political views, in protest to the Abyssinian campaign and Italy's involvement in the Spanish Civil War.
+Dallapiccola's early experiences under the fascist regime of Benito Mussolini coloured his outlook and output for the rest of his life.
+He once supported Mussolini, believing the regime's propaganda, and it was not until the 1930s that he became passionate about his political views, in response to the Second Italo-Ethiopian War and Italy's involvement in the Spanish Civil War.
 Mussolini's sympathy with Adolf Hitler's views on race, which threatened Dallapiccola's Jewish wife Laura Luzzatto, only hardened his stance.
 Canti di prigionia and Il prigioniero are reflections of this impassioned concern; the former was his first true protest work.

-During World War II he was in the dangerous position of opposing the Nazis; though he tried to go about his career as usual, and did, to a limited extent.
+During World War II he was in the dangerous position of opposing the Nazis, though he tried to go about his career as usual, and did to a limited extent.
 On two occasions he was forced to go into hiding for several months.
-Dallapiccola continued his touring as a recitalist – but only in countries not occupied by the Nazis.
+He continued his touring as a recitalist, but only in countries not occupied by the Nazis.

-Though it was only after the war that his compositions made it into the public eye (with his opera Il prigioniero sparking his fame), it was then that his life became relatively quiet.
-He made frequent travels to the United States, including appearances at Tanglewood in the summers of 1951 and 1952 and several semesters of teaching courses in composition at Queens College, New York beginning in 1956.
+After the war, his compositions first made it into the public eye, with his opera Il prigioniero, premiered in 1949, sparking his fame.
+He made frequent travels to the United States, including appearances at Tanglewood in the summers of 1951 and 1952 and several semesters of teaching courses in composition at Queens College in New York City beginning in 1956.
 He was a sought-after lecturer throughout Western Europe and the Americas.
 Dallapiccola's 1968 opera Ulisse would be the peak of his career, after which his compositional output was sparse; his later years were largely spent writing essays rather than music.

-He had no more finished compositions after 1972 due to his failing health, and he died in Florence in 1975 of edema of the lungs.
+He finished no further compositions after 1972 due to his failing health; he died in Florence in 1975 of pulmonary edema.
 There are, however, very few sketches and fragments of work from this period, including a vocal work left unfinished just hours before his death.

 Music

-It was Richard Wagner's music that inspired Dallapiccola to start composing in earnest, and Claude Debussy's that caused him to stop: hearing Der fliegende Holländer while exiled to Austria convinced the young man that composition was his calling, but after first hearing Debussy in 1921, at age 17, he stopped composing for three years in order to give this important influence time to sink in.
+It was Richard Wagner's music that inspired Dallapiccola to start composing in earnest, and Claude Debussy's that caused him to stop: hearing Wagner's Der fliegende Holländer while exiled in Austria convinced him that composition was his calling, but after first hearing Debussy in 1921, at age 17, he stopped composing for three years in order to give this important influence time to sink in.
 The neoclassical works of Ferruccio Busoni would figure prominently in his later work, but his biggest influence would be the ideas of the Second Viennese School, which he encountered in the 1930s, particularly Alban Berg and Anton Webern.
-Dallapiccola's works of the 1920s (the period of his adherence to fascism) have been withdrawn, with the instruction that they never be performed, though they still exist under controlled access for study.
+Dallapiccola's works of the 1920s, the period of his adherence to fascism, have been withdrawn with the instruction that they never be performed, though they still exist under controlled access for study.